 There is no question that reading is the key to a better future.
-At Dyslexie Font we believe this should be true for people with dyslexia as well.
-The innovative font designed by the founder of Dyslexie Font forms the base with a proven track record.
-Though current technology determines the scale of possibilities, the team here diligently drives the organization to greater heights.
-In order obtain a better future, our efforts are centered towards making reading easier and fun!
+At Dyslexie font we believe this should be possible for people with dyslexia as well.
+The innovative font was designed by founder of Dyslexie font, Christian Boer.
+Christian has dyslexia and his story forms the foundation of our mission.
+Though current technology can shape the scale of possibilities, the team here diligently drives the organization to greater heights.
+In order to obtain a better future, our efforts are centered around making reading easier and fun!

-Every child and adult should realize their on potential in reading.
-By dedicating our resources towards awareness and considering different and complex studies on Dyslexia, we’re ever evolving on the original font to develop new user-friendly fonts.
+Every child and adult should be able to realize their reading potential.
+By dedicating our resources towards awareness and considering different and complex studies on Dyslexia, we’re always evolving to make the user-friendly font accessible in today's digital and print landscape.

 From a Graduate Project to a Life Mission

-As long as he could remember Christian Boer has been challenged by dyslexia.
-For his graduation project in Graphic Design at the University of Arts Utrecht, it became not only his mission but his destiny for the way he and people with dyslexia could read.
+As long as he can remember Christian Boer has been challenged by dyslexia.
+For his graduation project in Graphic Design at the University of Arts Utrecht, it became his mission to focus and improve how he and people with dyslexia could read.

 MEDIA & AWARDS

-For several years now, Christian has been taking his message to the public internationally.
+For several years now, Christian has been taking his message to the international public.
 After winning 1st prize at the Urban Stage Awards in Holland.
-In 2015 he went to present his mission at the TEDx in New York as well as various platforms such as the Guardian and BBC.
+In 2015 he went on to present his mission at TEDx in New York as well as various platforms including the Guardian and BBC.

-Who doesn’t love the media attention and awards, but they pale in comparison to the one opinion that matters, yours!
-The feedback we’ve received at Dyslexie Font has driven our innovation to a more user-friendly font.
+Who doesn’t love media attention and awards, but they pale in comparison to the one opinion that matters...
+Yours!
+The feedback we’ve received at Dyslexie font has driven our innovation to a more user-friendly font.
 It is our biggest motivation and we’re grateful for your feedback.

 Read the reviews

-For us, research points to better insight and progress.
-Therefore, we keep on embracing these studies about dyslexia and our font.
+For us, research leads to better insights and progress.
+Therefore, we continue to embrace these studies about dyslexia and our font.
 Read more about the research and check the results for yourself.

-Tools are essential and offer various solutions, however sustainable progress start with knowledge, understanding and recognition.
-We work hard to increase the awareness among dyslexia and to spread the knowledge – also in areas where dyslexia is relatively unknown.
-We like to approach things with a positive twist and would therefor also like to emphasis the upside of dyslexia; a side that we would love to help you discover.
+Tools are essential and offer various solutions, however sustainable progress starts with knowledge, understanding and recognition.
+We work hard to increase awareness of dyslexia and to spread the knowledge – also in areas where dyslexia is relatively unknown.
+We like to approach things with a positive twist and would therefore like to emphasis the upside of dyslexia; a side that we would love to help you discover.